 5 Mistakes That Derail the ERP Software Selection Process

 The enterprise software selection process is a long and complicated process – for several good reasons.
 The solution you choose will affect the way you conduct business for years to come, and it will impact virtually every function.
 It’s a significant investment, even with today’s cloud-based packages.
-And with approximately 75 percent of ERP implementations failing to achieve their goals, it’s critical to find a solution suited to your business and its unique needs.
+And with approximately 75 percent of ERP implementations failing to achieve their goals, it’s critical to avoid ERP software selection mistakes.

 But many organizations get off-track right at the start when they go into the selection process believing in some common myths – misconceptions that can result in the wrong choice for your business.